Resistance Bands: Are They Good For Arthritis In The Knee?

 It’s important to listen to our body and stop any exercises that lead to discomfort beyond mild soreness.

-Starting an exercise program can be tough.
+Starting an exercise program can be tough, especially if you’re dealing with knee pain.

 Plus, you might pack on some extra pounds that’ll make your knees cry out for mercy.